From Battery to Brakes: How Long Does an Electric Bike Really Last?

 Electric Bike Brake Lifespan

 The lifespan of e-bike brakes can vary depending on the type and quality.
 Disc brakes are more durable and generally last longer than rim brakes.
-On average, brakes might need replacing every 1,000 to 2,000 miles, but this can vary based on riding conditions and habits.
+On average, e-bike brake pads last between 1,000 to 2,000 miles, depending on usage and terrain.
+Wet or muddy conditions may reduce their life to under 1,000 miles.
+For riders commuting daily or descending hills often, frequent inspections are critical.

 Factors Influencing Brake Lifespan